janak0ff/devops-blog/src/data/blog/linux/ssh to your vm shell.md

 ---

-## set up SSH key-based authentication.
+## Set up SSH key-based authentication.

  This method is more secure than using passwords and allows you to log in without typing a password every time.